knoxgraeme/hackathon2025/docs/user-guide.md

-# AI Photography Assistant User Guide
+# PixieDirector User Guide

-Welcome to your AI-powered photography planning companion!
-This guide will help you make the most of our app to plan stunning photoshoots in Vancouver.
+Welcome to PixieDirector - your AI-powered photography storyboarding companion!
+This guide will help you make the most of our app to plan stunning photoshoots in Vancouver with voice-powered AI assistance.

 ## Table of Contents